harmonicalchemy/modular-emacs/README.md

 - [markdown-toc](https://github.com/ardumont/markdown-toc) Generate a TOC in a markdown file.
 This is a simple but powerful mode to create a TOC in a well-formed markdown file.
 In other words: The generated TOC will be well-formed if your markdown file is also well formed. ;-)
 **Note:** I like to place my toc at the bottom, and provide a simple link named: `table-of-contents` or `index` and put that link at the top, as well as strategic places down within the body of the markdown file...
 This README is structured in that style...
-It reminds me of the way we used to do a similar thing in HTML before fancy CSS menus started popping up...
+It reminds me of the way we used to do a similar thing in HTML before Javascript enabled fancy CSS menus started popping up...
+Now we have mobile menus to contend with.
+Oh My!

 - [deft](https://jblevins.org/projects/deft/) Major mode for quickly browsing, filtering, and editing directories of plain text notes.
 Created by Jason Blevins _(the same statistics economics professor at Ohio State who also created Emacs Markdown Mode)_ This guy is wicked clever!
 Looks like he has some nice algorithms for studying the cryptocurrency and smart contracts world as well!
 Invoke Deft Mode with custom Xah Fly Keys Command Mode key: **`0`**